The [CII]--SFR correlation in dwarf galaxies across cosmic time: Numerical setup

 \subsection{Sub-grid physical processes included}

-To model the main physical processes responsible for galaxy formation and evolution, we employ the following sub-grid models. \begin{itemize} \item The metal chemical network and cooling/heating processes from \citet{capelo18}, modelled via \textsc{krome} \citep{grassi14}, that included non-equilibrium chemistry for hydrogen and helium species, and the six most relevant metal species responsible for the cooling in the ISM \citep{richings14,bovino16} (C,C$^+$,O,O$^+$,Si,Si$^+$,Si$^{++}$).
-H$_2$ formation is modelled via H$^-$ associative detachment and catalysis on dust grains \citep[see][for details]{bovino16}, and we also include an extragalactic ultraviolet (UV) background following \citet{haardt12}.
+To model the main physical processes responsible for galaxy formation and evolution, we employ the following sub-grid prescriptions.

+\begin{itemize} \item The metal chemical network and cooling/heating processes from \citet{capelo18}, modelled via \textsc{krome} \citep{grassi14}, that included non-equilibrium chemistry for hydrogen and helium species, and the six most relevant metal species responsible for the cooling in the ISM \citep{richings14,bovino16} (C,C$^+$,O,O$^+$,Si,Si$^+$,Si$^{++}$).
 Compared to \citet{capelo18}, we improved our chemical network by including three-body reactions involving H$_2$ \citep{glover08,forrey13}, H$^+_2$ collisional dissociation by H, and H$^-$ collisional detachment by He \citep{glover09} for completeness.
-As in \citet{lupi18} and \citet{lupi19a}, in the H$_2$ formation rate on dust we also include a clumping factor $C_\rho = 1+b^2\mach^2$, where $\mach$ is the Mach number and $b=0.4$ is a parameter accounting for the ratio between solenoidal and compressive modes \citep{federrath12}.
-Above $T=10^4$~K, metal cooling is computed via look-up tables obtained with Cloudy \citep{ferland13} and tabulated by \citet{shen13}, whereas non-equilibrium cooling from the 16 species network is employed at lower temperatures. \item A stochastic SF prescription that converts gas particles into stellar particles, where the SFR density is defined as
+As in \citet{lupi18} and \citet{lupi19a}, we also include a clumping factor $C_\rho = 1+b^2\mach^2$ in the H$_2$ formation rate on dust, where $\mach$ is the Mach number and $b=0.4$ is a parameter accounting for the ratio between solenoidal and compressive modes \citep{federrath12}. \item A stochastic SF prescription that converts gas particles into stellar particles, where the SFR density is defined as

 with $\rho_{\rm g}$ the local gas density, $t_{\rm ff}=\sqrt{3{\rm \pi}/(32 G \rho_{\rm g})}$ the free-fall time, $G$ the gravitational constant, and $\varepsilon$ the SF efficiency parameter, defined as \citep{padoan12}